 When I look at our latest staff photo, shown above, I’m so excited to work with this diverse group of committed, amazing people!

 We’ll continue to house and support more people in Ann Arbor, Ypsilanti and Chelsea.
 We’ll also work towards increasing our community’s affordable housing stock, with two major development opportunities on the horizon.
-We’ll host a series of events to engage community members in our mission, starting with a public art show that will feature works by Avalon clients.
+We’ll host a series of events to engage community members in our mission, starting with an art show that will feature works by Avalon clients.

 I’m honored and thrilled to continue building on the work of this remarkable organization in this new role.
 As Joel, one of our staff members, says: “Avalon is motivated by idealism, integrity, and purpose.
 I am inspired by the people I work with.
 And I am enriched by the residents that we get to know.
 Being part of Avalon is a gift.
 I believe that we’re repairing the world.”